-When you join us on shore excursion at the Tomic Winery, you can sample their internationally acclaimed whites and reds.
-You'll also take a guided tour through wine cellars before settling in the beautiful tasting room to try even more varieties paired with local snacks.
+You can sample their internationally acclaimed whites and reds when joining us on a shore excursion at the Tomic Winery.
+You’ll also take a guided tour through wine cellars before settling in the beautiful tasting room to try even more varieties paired with local snacks.

 6. Fall in Love With Krka’s Waterfalls

-Krka National Park is one of Croatia's greatest treasures.
+Krka National Park is one of Croatia’s greatest treasures.
 Vast and magnificent, the park surrounds the 72.5-kilometer-long Krka river, as well as the foothills of the Dinara mountain range.
-For all the beauty this park radiates, nothing defines its landscape quite its seven spectacular waterfalls.
+Yet, for all the beauty this park radiates, nothing defines its landscape quite its seven spectacular waterfalls.

 The largest of the waterfalls is Skradinski Buk, a sight you must see with your own eyes to truly appreciate.
-A tranquil emerald pool is surrounded by waters that cascade over gypsum formations at one end, and an astonishing 150-foot waterfall at the other.
+This astonishing 150-foot waterfall cascades over gypsum formations down into a tranquil emerald pool.
 Pack your camera and a swimsuit.
-You'll definitely want to snap a postcard-perfect vacation photo here, and you may even want to go for a dip!
+You’ll definitely want to snap a postcard-perfect vacation photo here, and you may even want to go for a dip!

 While the falls are the main event, Krka National Park is also home to other impressive man-made sights, including Roman ruins and monasteries.
 The Mother of Mercy Franciscan Monastery, located on a tiny wooden island in the middle of Lake Viskovac, is particularly striking.